benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/1-Overview/_index.en.md

 Events are:
 * Facts: they are based on something that happened.
 * Immutable: they cannot be undone.
 For example, an event could be a coffee order.
-If you cancel the order, that is separate cancellation event, and do not change the contents of the original event.
+If you cancel the order, that is a separate cancellation event, and do not change the contents of the original event.
 * Observable: microservices can subscribe to events they care about.
 * Temporal: the time of an event matters.